Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 WHAT IS THE PERFORMANCE DIFFERENCE BETWEEN ECC, PARITY AND NON-ECC, NON-PARITY?

-ECC (error checking and correcting) memory performs double bit detection and single bit correction.
+ECC (Error-Correcting Code) memory performs double-bit detection and single-bit correction.
 This means that if you have a single bit memory error, the chipset and memory will find and repair the error on the fly without you knowing that it happened.
-If you have a double bit memory error, it will detect and report it.
+If you have a double-bit memory error, it will detect and report it.
 Non-ECC, non-parity memory, on the other hand, has no error detection and correction capabilities.

-Using ECC decreases your PC's performance by about 2%.
-Current technology DRAM is very stable and memory errors are rare, so unless you have a need for ECC, you are better served with non-ECC, non-parity memory.
+Using ECC can slightly decrease your PC's theoretical performance (typically a negligible amount) because of the extra clock cycle needed for error checking.
+Current technology DRAM is very stable and memory errors are rare, so unless you have a need for ECC (like in a server environment), you are often better served with non-ECC, non-parity memory for general use.

 CAN I MIX AND MATCH ECC, PARITY AND NON-ECC, NON-PARITY?